unify/qooxdoo/qooxdoo/framework/source/class/qx/core/property/readme.txt

 * Add support for check
 * Add support for verify

+* Change: mode=shorthand to shorthand=true in group definition

 For a complete documentation of properties take a look at http://qooxdoo.org/documentation/developer_manual/properties.